zhangbsn-gt/developer.gov.sg/collections/_products/categories/digital-identity/login/overview.md

 - **Cost-savings**: Businesses save time and money without the need to implement and operate additional infrastructure and systems
 - **Convenience**: Offer customers the Singpass password-less login experience as a fast, convenient, and secure means of authentication
-- **Ready-access**: Allow over four million Singpass users to access their online services
+- **Ready-access**: Allow over five million Singpass users to access their online services

 ### How Do You Use Login?